marv7000/FastValveMaterial/README.md

 3. Run FastValveMaterial.py
 # Notes and Troubleshooting:
 - Make sure your images are in RGBA8888 format.
 While the script can understand many different color formats, if you're getting errors, check if this is the case.
+- The config file needs to stay stay 34 lines long, since FVM is just parsing the parameters from every line.
+For example, if you want to ignore an image, simply clear the line and do not delete it!